AdobeDocs/experience-platform.en/help/destinations/ui/export-datasets.md

 No, there is no capability to copy the manifest file to a different location.
 +++

-**Can we control the sequencing/timing of file delivery?**
+**Can we control the sequencing or timing of file delivery?**

 +++
 There are options for scheduling the export.
 There are no options for delaying or sequencing the copy of the files.
-They are copied as soon as they are generated.
+They are copied to your storage location as soon as they are generated.
 +++

 **What formats are available for the manifest file?**